-If acceleration of the time for payment of any amount payable by under the Obligations is stayed upon the insolvency, bankruptcy, or reorganization of , all such amounts otherwise subject to acceleration under the terms of the Obligations shall nonetheless be payable by Guarantor hereunder forthwith on demand by Beneficiary.
+(D) If acceleration of the time for payment of any amount payable by ECT and/or ET Power 2 LLC, a Delaware limited liability company (APower 2@) the Obligor under the Obligations is stayed upon the insolvency, bankruptcy, or reorganization of ECT and/or Power 2 the Obligor, all such amounts otherwise subject to acceleration under the terms of the Obligations shall nonetheless be payable by Guarantor hereunder forthwith on demand by Beneficiary.

-2. Representations, Warranties .
+2. Representations, Warranties AND COVENANTS And Covenants.

 (A) The Guarantor represents and warrants as follows: